 But that was okay with me . . . after a while, I pretended not to know them because I so wanted to be Hannah Montana.

 Suddenly, for two delightful hours I forgot I was a mom and a wife.
 I didn’t think about 8th grade graduation, school banquets, teachers’ gifts, carpooling . . .

 No, instead I wanted to pull out my guitar and play a folk song.
 I wanted to paint something.
 I wanted to create, and beautify, and design.
 I wanted to dance the Hoedown Throwdown.

 It’s not that I was nostalgic (or at least, not much anyway), but I think the movie was a subtle reminder for me to just chill.

-Lately there has been too much responsibilty and seriousness.
-Lately there has not been enough fun and silliness.
+Lately there had been too much responsibilty and seriousness.
+Lately there had not been enough fun and silliness.

-For Mother’s Day my son gave me the movie soundtrack containing links to access the lyrics and the dance video.
+Then, for Mother’s Day my son gave me the Hannah Montana movie soundtrack complete with links to access the lyrics and the dance video.

 What’s for dinner?